HunterSherms/ktorio.github.io/servers/features/metrics-micrometer.md

 ktor_version_review: 1.0.0
 ---

-The Metrics feature allows you to configure the [Metrics](https://micrometer.io/) to get useful information about the server and incoming requests.
-This implementation uses Micrometer Metrics which requires a JRE 8 or higher.
+The Metrics feature allows you to configure [Metrics](https://micrometer.io/) to get useful information about the server and incoming requests.
+This implementation uses Micrometer Metrics which requires JRE 8 or higher.

 {% include feature.html %}

 ## Exposed Metrics

-Depending on your backing timeline database, the names of this metrics my [vary]( https://micrometer.io/docs/concepts#_naming_meters) to follow the naming conventions.
+Depending on your backing time series database or metrics service, the names of these metrics my [vary]( https://micrometer.io/docs/concepts#_naming_meters) to follow naming conventions.

 ### `ktor.http.server.requests.active`
-The active [gauge](https://micrometer.io/docs/concepts#_gauges) counts the amount of concurrent http requests to the server.
+The active [gauge](https://micrometer.io/docs/concepts#_gauges) counts the number of concurrent http requests to the server.
 There are no tags for this metric.

 ### `ktor.http.server.requests`
-This [timer](https://micrometer.io/docs/concepts#_timers) measures the time of each request.
-This feature provides the following tags for this timer:
+The requests [timer](https://micrometer.io/docs/concepts#_timers) measures the time of each request.
+This feature provides the following tags:
 - `address`: `<host>:<port>` of the url requested by the client
 - `method`: the http method (e.g. `GET` or `POST`)
 - `route`: the ktor route handling the requests path (e.g.